 WHAT Is The Purpose of Estate Planning?

 Estate planning is the process by which your estate is preserved during your lifetime and distributed to your loved ones, also known as beneficiaries, upon your passing/death.
-An Estate Plan aims to preserve the maximum amount of wealth possible for your beneficiaries, while providing you with the most flexibility of using those assets prior to your death.
+An Estate Plan aims to preserve the maximum amount of wealth possible for your beneficiaries.
+We accomplish this while giving you the most flexibility of using those assets while you’re alive.

 In layman’s terms, an estate is somebody’s net worth in the eyes of the law and Estate Planning is a way to preserve your assets, such as your bank accounts, home, car, and any other smaller assets that you may have in your name.
 If you’re a writer, poet, artist or musician, your estate may also include any rights and licenses that you currently have to a song, painting, or even a website domain.